 £competitive + car + benefits Maidstone, Kent

-My client, a global player in industrial manufacturing, is looking for a real self-starter to train as Technical Advisor for their float glass and fabricated glass products.
+My client, a global player in industrial manufacturing, is looking for an ambitious individual to train as Technical Advisor for their float glass and fabricated glass products.

-A key member of their Technical Advisory team, their extensive training will enable you to provide advice to colleagues, as well as customers in the building and construction industries, on all aspects of the use of glass.
-You’ll also be responsible for maintaining our technical communication database and library and regularly producing reports and advisory documents for key personnel.
+A key member of their Technical Advisory team, your extensive training will enable you to provide advice to colleagues, as well as customers in the building and construction industries, on all aspects of the use of glass.
+They'll also count on you to maintain a technical communication database and library and produce regular reports and advisory documents for key personnel.

-On a daily basis you’ll deal with a whole host of technical enquiries relating to the use of glass in buildings and develop positive relationships with customers at all levels.
+On a daily basis, you’ll deal with an array of technical enquiries relating to the use of glass in buildings and develop positive relationships with customers at all levels.
 Indeed, you’ll become an invaluable asset to their day-to-day operations.
-Providing training/presentations in technical matters to a standard high enough for architectural practices is another important part of the role, as is helping the sales team by providing technical information that supports their customer base.
-In short, you’ll educate and inform and help take customer service and support to their optimum levels.
+Providing training/presentations in technical matters to a standard high enough for architectural practices will be important too, as will helping the sales team out by providing technical information that supports their customer base.
+In short, you’ll educate and inform and help take our client's customer service and support to their optimum levels.

 A graduate with a scientific/ technical/ construction/ engineering background, you already have some experience of a manufacturing business and are familiar with mechanical or structural design calculations.
 What’s more, you know how to interpret technical drawings and data and are interested in learning and developing knowledge of the use of glass in buildings.
-It’s a role that involves a lot of travel, so as well as being comfortable meeting customers face-to-face, you’ll need the flair and communication skills it takes to educate them about our products.
+And, as well as being comfortable meeting customers face-to-face, you’ll need the verbal communication skills it takes to inform others about products in an easy to understand way.

 Advertising isn't just about posting up one job.
 It's about a whole perception of an organisation.
 And, you only get one chance to make a good first impression!
 So, from now on, if you don't do so already, why not make sure your job advertising copy really hits the mark rather than coming up short?
 Remember, a job description is not a sales tool, it's merely a checklist of duties, skills and experience.
 To truly sell the job, you need to craft the copy, not just go through the motions.